gangmaru/gangmaru/README.md

 #### Hi there 👋
-#### My name is Hyeonjeong Shim, and I'm majoring in Computer Science.
+#### My name is HyunJeong Shim, and I'm majoring in Computer Science.

 <!--
 **gangmaru/gangmaru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.